EpocDotFr/yatage/docs/player/play.rst

 .. _action-intro:

 ``intro``
-  Shows the introductory text that is displayed when starting the game.
+  Show the introductory text that is displayed when starting the game.

+.. _action-exit:

+``exit``
+  Exit the game.

 .. _action-go: